 Picture this: School is out, work hours have relaxed and it’s time to pack up for vacation.
 You—and maybe your family or friends—pile into the car, chasing the long daylight hours and relaxation.
-Maybe you head to the shore to sink your toes into the sand, body surf and spend evenings with a bonfire.
-Or, perhaps the lake is more your style.
-The mountains calling, you follow the lure to cooler temperatures, panoramic views and refreshing days paddling on the water.
+Maybe you head to the shore to sink your toes into the sand.
+Or, perhaps a house at the lake or in the mountains is more your style.

-Mold commonly grows in the places we most associate with fun, like beach houses, lake houses and hotels in those areas, thanks to a warm, moist environment which allows mold to flourish.
+Mold commonly grows in the places we most associate with fun, like beach houses, lake houses and hotels, thanks to a warm, moist environment which allows mold to flourish.

 While mold allergies are common in vacation spots, that shouldn’t stop you from going away.
 Take precautions when traveling, like picking hotels or rental homes that are newer, traveling with a small dehumidifier and properly caring for items like towels and swimsuits.

 First and foremost, be sure to book a room away from an indoor pool—they’re a magnet for mold spores.
 If your room has a musty odor, mold is probably present.
+Ask for another room, if possible.
 Pack a dehumidifier, if you can, to lessen the feeling of dampness in the space.
 Inspect the bathroom for mold and mildew in the tiles and grout and the air conditioning filters.
 If you suspect mold, spray the spot with a mold-specific disinfectant like Lysol or Clorox.
 Lastly, always let wet or damp clothing dry outdoors and wipe away any built-up condensation on windows.

 Most importantly, plan ahead to see an allergist.
 If you or a loved one commonly experience symptoms on vacation, see a board certified allergist at Allergy & Asthma Specialists ahead of your next trip.
 An allergist can help identify allergies by skin testing, a simple in-office procedure in which an allergist will apply a small amount of different fungi extracts to the patients’ skin.
 If the patient has a reaction, the allergist can confirm the specific allergens.